genexp/governance/README.md

 Guilds are small groups of people from various roles, that self organize and work towards a shared set of goals.

+Each guild will maintain a *charter* that lists the goals and ongoing work of the team.
+In addition, each guild will elect a *speaker*.

 We currently use three types of guilds.

 **Initiative Guilds** - Organized around a specific strategic initiative, initiative guilds